-false No expiration; all generated segments are stored. <number> file or <number></number></number> Sets the maximum number of log files to store.
-Specify a number from 1-1000. <number> day</number> Sets the maximum number of days before log files are deleted.
+Default Value: false Valid Values: false No expiration; all generated segments are stored. <number > file or Sets the maximum number of log files to store.
+Specify a <number > anumber from 1-1000. <number > day Sets the maximum number of days before log files are deleted.
 Specify a number from 1-100.